BULGARIAN THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 - Together with twenty-eight more post-communist transition countries, the political and economic performance of Bulgaria is also examined as part of a search of varieties of transition models.

-A great many other CEU Press books abound in references to Bulgarian history and culture:
+Other CEU Press books with references to Bulgarian history and culture:

 - Witches and priests in the Bulgarian village are analyzed in the series on demons and spirits;

 - 19th c. textbooks and journals are scrutinized for the presentation of Bulgarian identity; the same issue is approached from 19th c. studies on “race” in another essay; and Bulgarians will read with interest the description of the paths of Macedonian supra-nationalism a hundred years ago;

 - Still with regard to national identity, a study discusses common heroes and divided claims between Macedonia and Bulgaria, while in the same book an essay treats sounds and noise in socialist Bulgaria;

 - The handbook of biographies contains entries on the following Bulgarians: Blagoeva, Ivanova, Karamichailova, Karavelov, Karavelova, Karima, Konova, Malinova, Zlatareva, and Zlatoustova;

 - The book on eugenics in east and central Europe presents the subject in the interwar Bulgaria;